 Dustin Abram, OTR/L received his Master of Science in Occupational Therapy from Brenau University in 2018.
 His years of logistics and technology experience provide the

 team with enormous knowledge while serving as the Chief Business Officer.
 Dustin has experience working with adults and older adults with a vast array of medical conditions and cognitive and physical disabilities in a variety of settings.
 Dustin skillfully blends a person-environment-occupation approach to treatment with his aptitude for analyzing problems from multiple angles to develop practical and effective solutions for his clients.
 His areas of expertise include: aging-in-place, adaptive equipment and assistive technology implementation, universal design, and driver rehabilitation.
 He also holds specialist certifications in the areas of aging-in-place and driver rehabilitation.
 Independence is important to Dustin, and he is passionate about helping people overcome personal challenges to live their life to the fullest.

 Julie Waller, MSOT, OTR/L, ECHM, CBIS

-Julie Waller, OTR/L, CBIS received a Master of Science in Occupational Therapy from Brenau University in 2018.
+Julie Waller, OTR/L, ECHM, CBIS received a Master of Science in Occupational Therapy from Brenau University in 2018.
 Julie serves as the team's Chief Administrative Officer.
 She is a highly skilled Certified Brain Injury Specialist and has experience working with adults and older adults with a variety of cognitive deficits.
 Julie also has an Executive Certificate in Home Modification (ECHM) from the University of Southern California Leonard Davis School of Gerontology.
 She is experienced in conducting IADL assessments, home assessments, and modifications with clients in their respective communities.
 Julie works within the Person-Environment-Occupation model of practice to identify a client’s functional abilities and how they are shaped by the environment in which they perform desired daily tasks.
 If barriers are present, she works with the client to determine well-suited, client-focused modifications or compensatory strategies that will support function and improve quality of life.